AdobeDocs/experience-manager-65.sv-SE/help/assets/medialibrary.md

 * Gå till Query Builder (API) för att utöka sökfunktionen.
 * Skapa statiska taggar.
 * Skapa projekt och uppgifter.
-* Aktivitetsström (tidslinje).
+* Activity stream (timeline).
 * Kommentarer och kommentarer.

 <!-- TBD: Define exactly which basic Assets workflow are available for use with Media Library?

-As per PM, we must avoid stating such a list, as we don't have a list that makes sense in Cloud Service.
+As per PM, we must avoid stating such a list, as we do not have a list that makes sense in Cloud Service.
 -->

 >[!IMPORTANT]